Posted on 03/06/2020 at 05:00 PM by Madhu Gadia

 Holi in my New Home

-For Holi we would always make Puri (Fried Bread) and curried potatoes, as this combo turns any meal into a celebration.
+For Holi, we would always make Puri (Fried Bread) and curried potatoes, as this combo turns any meal into a celebration.
 Plus, they make great leftovers.
-Mom would make them on the first Holi day and on the second Holi day, we would enjoy them as leftovers so mom would also be free to enjoy Holi, just like us.
+Mom would make them on the first day of Holi (Holi Dahan) and on the second day, we would enjoy them as leftovers so mom would also be free to enjoy and play Holi, just like us.
+And of course for dessert, gujjia, khoa and nuts stuffed pastry, was a must.
 See recipes below:

 Happy and Healthy Cooking!